Ultrawipf/OpenFFBoard_wiki/OpenFFBoard-(State-and-roadmap).md

 #### Emergency stop:
 An E-Stop pin can be pulled down on the STM board to stop the FFB.
 For added security, the enable pin on the TMC can also be pulled down externally.
+The emergency state can be reset when releasing or toggling the pin again if the STM board was used.

 #### ODrive support:
 An ODrive can receive torque commands and report the encoder position via a CAN bus for FFB.